Wednesday, November 30, 2016

 He reached into his pocket and pulled out the note that was still folded there.
 He smiled at his son, and threw it into the waves.

-They looked at each other, as all the fetters fell off, and together they flew over the sea, further, and further still, until they looked like little black dots on the horizon.
+They looked at each other, as all the fetters fell off, and together they flew over the sea, farther, and farther still, until they looked like little black dots on the horizon.

 Monday, October 3, 2016